thebentern/clean-code-study/Chapter-3.md

 ## Should have one level of abstraction

+* Functions should be interacting with symbols on the same level.

 ## Switch statements

 * Should not be used to violate single responsibility principle.